The newly refurbished Café Qua... read more

 How likely is the replacement of frozen embryos to result in a pregnancy?
 Our live birth rates for replacement of frozen embryos have fairly consistent over the years at 10-12% per thaw cycle.
 This is less than some units because we tend to freeze a larger proportion of spare embryos in order to give more chances of a pregnancy and our policy for thawing has been to replace the first two embryos which have an indication of viability.
 As stated above, we are increasingly culturing the thawed embryos for several days and replacing them at the blastocyst stage.
 Although this means that there are likely to be fewer surviving embryos, those that do are more likely to result in a pregnancy and our early results indicate almost a doubling of the pregnancy rate using this technique.

-Your obligations?
-The storage of embryos is governed by an act of parliament and we are obliged to comply with the law as it relates to this storage.
-This means that we cannot extend the storage of embryos beyond five years without your written consent.
-Therefore it is most important that you remember if you have placed embryos in storage because if you change address or your personal circumstances change we may not be able to track you down unless you have informed us.
-If you have not signed a consent to extend the storage then the embryos will have to be taken out of storage and allowed to perish if they have passed their five year storage limit.
+What are your obligatoions?
+The storage of embryos is governed by the HFEA and we are obliged to comply with the law as it relates to this storage.
+This means that we cannot extend the storage of embryos beyond ten years without your written consent.
+Therefore it is most important that you remember if you have frozen embryos in storage because if you change address or your personal circumstances change we may not be able to track you down unless you have informed us.
+If you have not signed a consent to extend the storage then the embryos will have to be taken out of storage and allowed to perish if they have passed their year storage limit.

 What process is involved in the replacement of the embryos?
 Embryos can be replaced in either a natural cycle (no drugs involved) or in a cycle in which the lining of the womb is stimulated with hormonal therapy (if you are going to undertake this process, details of the drug regime will be provided to you).